 If you're a teacher or parent, you know that revision is essential for keeping students on track and ensuring they achieve their academic goals.
 But what if revision was fun, easy, and stress-free?
 That's where Educake comes in.

 Educake is an online assessment and revision platform that helps students, aged 11-16, meet the national curriculum of England.
-Educake offers multiple subject areas, including science, English, geography, history, computer science, physical education, and mathematics.
+Educake offers multiple subject areas, including sciences, English, geography, history, computer science, physics education, and mathematics.

 With Educake, teachers can assign homework and classwork, and then track students' progress using online formative assessment.
 Students can also access Educake on their iPhone, iPad, and iPod touch, and enjoy it as a homework helper.

-The multiple award-winning program, Educake, is being used by over half a million students in the UK.
+The multiple award-winning programme, Educake, is being used by over half a million students in the UK.
 Educake is also being used by multi-academy trusts (MATs) and has extra features built for them.

 Educake reduces teacher marking time by 90% through automated assessment of homework and classwork.
 Teachers assign tasks in minutes and receive instant analytics showing student knowledge gaps.
 The platform transforms hours of manual marking into seconds of strategic intervention planning.